mnieber/dodo-commands/doc/dodo-singleton.rst

 Marking a script as unsafe
 ==========================

 Since command scripts are written in Python, the script can in principle perform any operation without explicitly asking your permission.
-In other words, it may choose to ignore the --confirm and --echo options.
+In other words, it may choose to ignore the ``--confirm`` and ``--echo`` options.
 This sitation should of course be avoided.
 However, if a Command script does not completely honor the ``--confirm`` and ``--echo`` flags, it should pass ``safe=False`` when it calls ``Dodo.is_main``, as shown in the example below.
 Unsafe commands will not run with the --echo flag, and will pause with a warning when run with the --confirm flag.

 .. code-block:: python

-    if Dodo.is_main(__name__, safe=False):
+    if Dodo.is_main(__name__, safe=False): # NOTE: setting the _safe flag here
         parser = ArgumentParser()
         args = Dodo.parse_args(parser)

         # Do destructive things without asking permission.
 Having this call
         # is the reason we used safe=False to mark the script as unsafe.
+        # Running the script with ``--echo`` is not possible, because that would
+        # lead to unpleasant surprises.
+Running with ``--confirm`` will inform
+        # you that unpleasant surprises can be expected if you continue.
         os.unlink('/tmp/foo.text')

         # Delete the /tmp directory.
 Since this time we are using Dodo.runcmd,
         # the user can use the --confirm flag to inspect and cancel it.
-        # This makes this call *relatively* safe.
+        # This makes this call *relatively* safe, but if you blindly run this script (without
+        # using ``--confirm``) you may still be unpleasantly surprised.
         Dodo.runcmd(['rm', '-rf', '/tmp'])